Trump Signs Executive Orders On Drug Prices

 For instance, one executive order involves passing on discounts negotiated by insurance middlemen called pharmacy benefit managers at the pharmacy counter for Medicare patients.
 (These discounts typically go toward lowering premiums overall, instead.)
 However, this order includes a section that says that before it can take effect, the Secretary of Health and Human Services needs to confirm that the order won't cause federal spending, premiums or patients' total out-of-pocket costs to increase.
 Since one of these is bound to result from the executive order, it likely will never go into effect.

-"This is the sounds and the fury signifying nothing," Sarpatwari wrote in an email to NPR in response to a follow-up question about this caveat.
+"This is the sound and the fury signifying nothing," Sarpatwari wrote in an email to NPR in response to a follow-up question about this caveat.

 The prescription drug bill that stalled after passing in the House in December, called HR3, would have had a much larger impact, says Stacie Dusetzina, a health policy professor at Vanderbilt University.